SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

-Given the results of both methods, we asked the participants to analyze the plots in Figure \ref{fig:exp2_plots} and answer, for each experiment, the first question of the survey: \begin{itemize}[leftmargin=0pt] \item[] Question 1 - Which event detection method performed better? \end{itemize} Question 1 was closed with three disjoint options: \textit{Method A}, \textit{Method B}, or \textit{None}.
-The main goal of Question 1 was to get the specialists' intuitive and personal opinions of the most suitable detection method for selection on that particular application scenario.
+Q1 was closed with three disjoint options: \textit{Detector A}, \textit{Detector B}, or \textit{None}.
+The main goal of Q1 is to get the intuition and personal opinions of the most suitable detector for selection on that particular application scenario.

+Next, the participants are requested to analyze the metrics in Table \ref{tbl_exp2_metrics} and answer, for each scenario, the second question (Q2):